 This is unlikely, unless you become a member of a steering group or give a presentation.
 If this happens, we will pay reasonable expenses for any necessary travel as part of the role.

 What have EARNs said about what they enjoy, or how they have benefitted from this role?

 “As a carer for a partner with epilepsy, I like to feel I have a bit of knowledge and help to share.
 I can see the value of the research and am glad to be able to add a little.”

 “It has helped tremendously with regards to gaining knowledge – especially epilepsy related, plus sometimes other conditions as well.”

 “I enjoy helping with epilepsy research and giving people the benefit of my experience of living with epilepsy.”

 “I am a parent/carer of person with epilepsy.
-I like to ensure that people with learning disabilities and epilepsy and their family members have their views expressed in research.”
+I like to ensure the voice of learning disabled people with epilepsy and family members have views expressed.”